 Paying for rent, water usage and other tenancy charges

 Generally, all tenants living in dwellings owned or managed by FACS are required to pay for rent, water usage and other tenancy charges.
 FACS expects tenants to arrange for prompt payment of their tenancy charges.
-As rent and water usage is charged on a weekly basis, tenants must pay these charges on or before the due date.
+As rent, water usage, and rental bond (if applicable) is charged on a weekly basis, tenants must pay these charges on or before the due date.
 Other tenancy charges are payable as they become due.
 For more information, see the Tenancy Charges Policy.

 Looking after the home

 Tenants can expect FACS to provide them with a property that is in a reasonable condition.
 Tenants are expected to take good care of their property, to keep it reasonably clean and to take responsibility for property damage other than that caused by fair wear and tear or the criminal activity of a third party or as a result of a domestic and family violence offence where the tenant is not the perpetrator.
 For more information see the Tenant Repair Costs Policy.